Anti-glare solutions for pinball machines

 Here you see both types of glass.
 Attack From Mars (regular glass) shows significant reflections from the ceiling, making the playfield appear flat.

-Metallica (anti-reflective glass) eliminates glare completely, bringing out richer colors and depth..
+Metallica (anti-reflective glass) eliminates glare completely, revealing richer colors and depth.

-Anti-reflective glass does not eliminate all reflections—bright overhead lights will still reflect to some degree.
+Anti-reflective glass does not eliminate all reflections.
+Bright overhead lights will still reflect to some extent.

 However, the reduction in glare and improvement in playfield visibility make this upgrade one of the best ways to enhance pinball gameplay.